veteransaffairscanada/vac-benefits-directory/doc/fr/AIRTABLE.md

 | Heures (toutes sur la page de la carte)                                      | [areaOffices](https://airtable.com/tblIlX7N7j7rLFlYw/viwSMqbzoKWN7gSFe)           | office_hours_en                      | office_hours_fr                     |
 | Options de case à cocher dans l’expérience guidée et le répertoire des avantages | [needs](https://airtable.com/tblY7TpDsGR5I3SaN/viwQOzMWARRdWFks3)                 | nameEn                               | nameFr                              |
 | Tous les autres textes                                              | [translations](https://airtable.com/tblJAMGWk4ZypG5uX/viwsHMCBUnwx1EC3f)          | English                              | French                              |

-### Changing the eligibility criteria for a benefit

-1. Navigate to the [benefitEligibility sheet](https://airtable.com/tblRNTYbp9OWDSj4l/viwB7uV1iu2dCaa5P) in AirTable
-2. Each path is represented by values within columns which correspond to the questions in the [questions sheet](https://airtable.com/tblCynpHaryoypjMY/viw1y4qaD2wp5aA2s).
-The values which fill these columns correspond to values in the [multipleChoiceOptions sheet](https://airtable.com/tblrQKPk7xBGvy3eP/viwVIedUGDgf708Jx).
-3. Determine if the new eligiblity path for the benefit already exists (has a row in the benefitEligibility sheet).
-If it doesn't exist, create a new row and add the benefit and the eligibility criteria.
-Note: only include `statusAndVitals` values in a path if the path includes `family` and not `veteran`, `serving member`, or `organization`.
-This may mean that you need to create 2 rows for a benefit: one path for family members and another path for veterans.
-4. If you wish to remove an eligibility path from a benefit, delete the corresponding row in the table.

 ### Ajouter une catégorie (c’est-à-dire le besoin ou la question à cases à cocher) et associer la catégorie à un avantage